tengstrand/lein-polylith/readme.md

 ```

 A build performs these steps:
-1. checks for circular dependencies and quits if found.
+1. Checks for circular dependencies and quits if found.
-2. calculates the components and bases to build based on what has changed since the last successful build.
+2. Calculates the components and bases to build based on what has changed since the last successful build.
-3. calls *sync* and makes sure that all the dependencies in project.clj files are in sync and that all the systems have all the components they need.
+3. Calls *sync* and makes sure that all the dependencies in project.clj files are in sync and that all the systems have all the components they need.
 4. AOT-compiles changed components, bases and systems to check that they compile against the workspace interfaces.
-5. runs tests for all bases and components that have been affected by the changes.
+5. Tuns tests for all bases and components that have been affected by the changes.
-6. executes build.sh for all changed systems to make sure they have a working build script and no missing components or libraries.
+6. Executes build.sh for all changed systems to make sure they have a working build script and no missing components or libraries.
-7. if the entire build is successful, then execute the success command that updates the time for the last successful build.
+7. If the entire build is successful, then execute the success command that updates the time for the last successful build.

 We can now execute the newly-generated executable system:
 ```